Describe what your company does in a few words

 Wiltshire & Swindon?

 In 2026, we will offer in the region of 15 one-year unrestricted grants of £7,500 (fixed amount) to organisations working to relieve poverty in Wiltshire & Swindon.
-We expect to open the fund on Tuesday 27th January, with planned closing dates on Friday 20th March (for a June outcome) and Friday24th July (for an October outcome).
+We expect to open the fund on Friday 30th January, with planned closing dates on Friday 20th March (for a June outcome) and Friday 24th July (for an October outcome).

 Please submit your application online using the Stage One application form at the bottom of this page (this will be made available when the fund opens).

-From Tuesday 27th January 2026, we will remain open to applications for small one-off grants of up to £2,000 – these will be considered throughout the year and outside of our grants panel meetings, so they are not subject to our internal panel deadlines.
-If you are interested in applying for a small grant, please get in touch on 01666 505 500 or email office@natben.org.uk- we’re happy to talk it through.
-An application form will be available from 27thJanuary 2026.
+We will be reopening our small grants programme - date to be confirmed - please check back here for updates.
+These will be considered outside of our grants panel meetings, so they are not subject to our internal panel deadlines.
+If this sounds like a better fit for your organisation and you are interested in applying for a small grant, please get in touch on 01666 505 500 or email office@natben.org.uk - we’re happy to talk it through.

 What happens next?

-We aim to contact all applicants within two weeks.
+We aim to contact all applicants within a few weeks.
 Organisations that have a good chance of success will be invited to attend a virtual meeting.
 We will share in advance the areas we wish to discuss, giving organisations time to prepare.
+Please read our full guidelines for examples of the questions we will ask.
+Following the virtual meeting, your application will be presented to the grants panel (made up of a selection of our Trustees).

 How do we make decisions?